sugarlabs/sugar-docs/src/contributing.md

 git rebase -i master
 ```

-After resolving any conflicts, push the changes to the same branch;
+After resolving any conflicts, push the changes to the same branch.

 ```
 git push --force origin